-With the warmer weather that has arrived here in a most unseasonal way, I have lighter foods on my mind.
-I always eat less when it gets warm, and the last two days of 77 degrees has motivated me to eat lighter and lighter.
-Yet, it is still winter!
-And as we know, winter is citrus season.
+Winter is citrus season!
 Besides my love of blood oranges, I can’t get enough of those tiny, oh-so-super-sweet Clementines.
 These little darlings are best if you can find Spanish Clementines.
 They are so much sweeter than those produced in California . . . absolutely no comparison!
 NOTE: I bought them from Whole Foods and they were in a little distinctive wooden crate.
-My mother bought a little bag of them from Wal-Mart and they were completely tasteless!
-So BUYER BEWARE!
-But they are here in the States for only about another month at the very most, so grab them in the market if you can find them.
+My mother bought a little bag of them from Wal-Mart a few years ago and they were completely tasteless!
+But they are here in the States for a very short time, so grab them in the market if you can find them.

 Clementine’s are the tiniest of oranges, a cross between an orange and a mandarin, and they are usually seedless.
 They are not mandarins, nor are they tangerines . . . yet they have a most notable sweet taste, lending them to be extraordinary to eat straight out of your hand!
 In fact, it’s difficult to just eat one, even two or three without stopping!
 Clementines arrived in the U.S. only recently in the 1980’s, but as demand and popularity has increased, they have become more expensive as well.
 Don’t let them get old or you’ll throw some good money down the drain!
 Look for shiny, firm skins with no feeling of airiness between the skin and flesh.
 The size of a small Spanish Clementine should fit inside the palm of your hand, unlike a regular orange which fits inside your whole palm and fingers.